Mac App Store

-The App Store (also known as the Mac App Store) is a digital distribution platform for macOS apps, often referred to as Mac apps, created and maintained by Apple Inc. The platform was announced on October 20, 2010, at Apple's "Back to the Mac" event.
+The Mac App Store (also known as the App Store) is a digital distribution platform for macOS apps, often referred to as Mac apps, created and maintained by Apple.
+The platform was announced on October 20, 2010, at Apple's "Back to the Mac" event.
 Apple began accepting app submissions from registered developers on November 3, 2010, in preparation for its launch.

 The Mac App Store was launched on January 6, 2011, as part of the free Mac OS X 10.6.6 update for all current Snow Leopard users.
 After 24 hours of release, Apple announced that there were over one million downloads.

 Regulations

 Like the App Store on iOS and iPadOS, the Mac App Store is regulated by Apple.